MechMindRobotics/mecheye_cpp_samples/README.md

 1. Download and install [Mech-Eye SDK_1.5.0](https://www.mech-mind.com/download/CameraSDK.html)
 2. Clone this repository to a specific folder.
-3. Configure the sample solution with CMake, open it in Visual Studio, build it, run it.
+3. Configure the sample solution with CMake, open it in Visual Studio, build and run it.

 ## Sample list